Political Science Undergraduate Council

 Karina Nanda (Director of Community Building)

-I’m a second-year Political Science major and Education Studies minor from Orange County, California.
+I’m a third-year Political Science major and Education Studies minor from Orange County, California.
 I am passionate about women’s rights, international human rights, and education policy.
-Outside of the PSUC, I am involved in Bruin Belles, LeGal, and research at UCLA.
+Outside of the PSUC, I am involved in Bruin Belles Service Association and research at UCLA.
 During my free time, I enjoy playing tennis, reading, traveling and watching reality TV.
-In the future, I hope to be an attorney or law professor.
+In the future, I hope to be an attorney, judge, or law professor.
 Fun fact, I was born here at UCLA!

 Avery Bradley (Community Building)